 If you’re employed and interested in taking a part-time course at HackerYou, we’ve also partnered with Borrowell, a Toronto-based company that offers personal loans to students enrolled in our part-time courses.

-There are other costs that can be involved in an education at HackerYou, like daily coffee trips and salad club excursions, but we’ve laid out all the main ones here so that you can plan your financial journey.
+Though there are other costs that can be involved in an education at HackerYou, like daily coffee trips and salad club excursions, we’ve laid out all the main ones here so that you can plan your financial journey.
 We know investing in your education can be stressful, but we work hard to make the process as easy as possible for every one of our students, and we know they all think it’s worth every penny in the end!
 If you're interested in finding out more about learning to code at HackerYou, book a campus tour to come see the space and speak to a member of our admissions team about your unique learning journey.